 We collapse the Cosmic Sands dust temperature distributions into their luminosity-weighted values in Figure \ref{fig:lum_weighted_temp}, where we plot T$_{\rm lum-weighted}$ as a function of the total stellar mass, dust mass, and SFR surface density.
-The SFR surface density is calculated using the {\sc caesar} FOF defined half-mass radius.
-The dust temperature-mass relations show that more massive galaxies have warmer dust, but there is increased scatter at the high mass end, where galaxies with M$_{\rm dust} \sim 10^8$~M$_{\odot}$ have dust temperatures that vary by 40~K. The relation with SFR surface density shows a clearer trend, implying that luminosity-weighted dust temperature is more sensitive to density than to the integrated quantities; the high density starburst galaxies host higher surface density and warmer dust reservoirs which increase the luminosity-weighted temperatures.
+The SFR surface density is calculated using the {\sc caesar} FOF defined stellar half-mass radius, computed from the radially-sorted cumulative mass of the star particles tagged by {\sc caesar} as being part of the galaxy structure.
+The radii range from $0.08-1.4$~kpc.
+The dust temperature-mass relations show that more massive galaxies have warmer dust, but there is increased scatter at the high mass end, where galaxies with M$_{*} \gtrapprox 2\times10^{10}$~M$_{\odot}$, M$_{\rm dust} \gtrapprox 8\times10^7$~M$_{\odot}$ have dust temperatures that vary by 40~K. The relation with SFR surface density shows a clearer trend, implying that luminosity-weighted dust temperature is more sensitive to density than to the integrated quantities; the high density starburst galaxies host higher surface density and warmer dust reservoirs which increase the luminosity-weighted temperatures.